Mitotic index & cancer

 Can the mitotic index help to diagnose cancer?

-Activity 1 Online activity to review the stages of mitosis and calculate the mitotic index
+Activity 1- Online review of the stages of mitosis and calculation of mitotic index

 Follow the instructions on this website to carry out a virtual experiment to see slides of dividing cells in cancerous and normal tissues and identify the stages of mitosis in each slide.